-This Tweet About Harry & Meghan's Royal Wedding Cake Will Make You So Hyped
+This Tweet About Harry & Meghan's Royal Wedding Cake Recipe Is So, So Tasty

 The British royal wedding of Prince Harry and Meghan Markle is only one day away, and if you already couldn't stand the wait, the palace just made it that much harder.
 Kensington Palace gave the world a massive teaser before the big day with this tweet about Harry & Meghan's royal wedding cake, and if it tastes as good as it sounds, the guests will be in for a treat.
 The royal wedding will take place at St. George's Chapel at Windsor Castle on Saturday, May 19.